dnrkcharan/Django-project/README.md

+Basically this Project helps the shop owners to manage their inventory shops. so that they make sure that every store contains each and every product.
+Based on the location they are going to make products.

 # Django-project

 --- All the below installtions and commands are related to MacOS. please change your commands if you are using other operationg system ---